DaireNiC/Emerging-Technologies/README.md

 ## Emerging Technologies

-> This repos contains a collection of Jupyter notebooks and python
+> This repo contains a collection of Jupyter notebooks and python
 > scripts relating to emerging technologies in the field of computer and
 > data science.
 >